A mixed-state ensemble is a random variable valued in MState d. That is,

-a collection of mixed states var : α → MState d
+a collection of mixed states var : α → MState d, each with their own probability weight

-described by distr : Distribution α
+described by distr : Distribution α.

 Equations